 You must be looking for our class time and schedule.
 Our team is eagerly waiting to talk to you

 Yes!!!
 Immediately call us on 9831018015 or 9830028063 to take a trial class. .

-The class is run in open structure so anybody can join anytime.
-The technique used in teaching are at a basic level so the difficulty level will be at ease.
+The class is run in open structure so anybody can join at anytime.
+The techniques used in teaching are at a basic level so the difficulty level is at ease.
 This class promotes fun through dance.
 The class focuses on latest Hindi Filmi songs only.

 TUE & FRI (8 - 9 PM)